ForkedItems/afloat/README.md

 To Install
 ======

-First download and install <a href="http://www.culater.net/software/SIMBL/SIMBL.php">SIMBL 0.9.9</a>
+1. Download and install <a href="http://www.culater.net/software/SIMBL/SIMBL.php">SIMBL 0.9.9</a>

-Build this project is Xcode -> Right click on the Afloat.bundle and 'Show in Finder' Drag and drop 'Afloat' and "Afloat Scripting' in /Library/Application Support/SIMBL/Plugins
+2. Build this project in Xcode.
+3. In Xcode,right click on the Afloat.bundle and 'Show in Finder'
+4. Drag and drop 'Afloat' and "Afloat Scripting' in to /Library/Application Support/SIMBL/Plugins

-Reboot...
-You will see "Keep Afloat" in your Window menu.
+5. Reboot...
+You should see the "Keep Afloat" program in your OSX Window menu.